 The approval request process should take no more than three business days.
 Customers are notified of status changes via email.
 If the original sender of the request has not been contacted within three business days of the request being submitted, they should contact their Collocation Manager for information regarding the request.

 The ACC will process the request, create an ID / access card, and mail the badge to the customer.
 Actual delivery times may vary.

+CenturyLink utilizes Lumen corporate IDs, badges and security processes.

-The badge will be mailed in an inactive status; to activate the badge:
+The badge will be mailed in an active status:

-A CenturyLink corporate user ID (CUID) for the customer employee/contractor will be assigned at the time of the request and will be sent to the customer SPOC when the badge access request is completed
+A Lumen corporate user ID (CUID) for the customer employee/contractor will be assigned at the time of the request and will be sent to the customer SPOC when the badge access request is completed

 The customer SPOC should provide the CUID to the employee/contractor for whom the badge has been requested

-The CenturyLink access badge is shipped to the customer employee/contractor along with a copy of the Badge Activation Request Form

-The customer’s employee/contractor will fill out the form and either fax the form to 303-707-9613 or email it to acc.staff.group@centurylink.com

-CenturyLink will activate the badge within 24 hours

-Any questions and / or concerns regarding other Collocation access issues should be directed to their Collocation Manager or, in their absence, acc.staff.group@centurylink.com.
+The Lumen access badge is shipped to the customer employee/contractor Any questions and / or concerns regarding other Collocation access issues should be directed to their Collocation Manager or, in their absence, acc.staff.group@lumen.com.

 If you are unable to get access to a facility, and it is an emergency, call Work Environment Center (WEC) at 1-800-201-7033.
-Calls will be referred to the ACC.
+Calls will be referred to the PSOC.

 All collocation personnel and their contractors must:

-Wear a CenturyLink photo identification card above the waist and visible at all times while on the grounds or in buildings.
+Wear a Lumen photo identification card above the waist and visible at all times while on the grounds or in buildings.

-Have only one CenturyLink photo identification card in their possession.
+Have only one Lumen photo identification card in their possession.

 Access only authorized corridors, stairways and elevators that provide the shortest, most direct access to their space and restrooms.